Variance of Squarefull Numbers in Short Intervals: Introduction and Main Results

+One future direction of research is to lower the exponent $16/11$ in Theorem \ref{thm1} to something below $1$.
+To do that, one may need to include the secondary main term from \eqref{fullcount} and consider

+instead.
+It would also be interesting to see if one can prove the full range for Conjecture \ref{conj1} under the Lindel\"{o}f Hypothesis.
 Another direction of inquiry is to study the variance of squarefull numbers over arithmetic progressions.
-However, the method of Gorodetsky, Matom\"{a}ki, Radizwi\l{}\l{} and Rogers \cite{GMRR} cannot be applied directly as they made use of Poisson summation which does not translate easily into the ``non-linear" situation involving squarefull numbers.
+However, the method of Gorodetsky, Matom\"{a}ki, Radziwi\l{}\l{} and Rodgers \cite{GMRR} cannot be applied directly as they made use of Poisson summation which does not translate easily into the ``non-linear" situation involving squarefull numbers.
+It is worth mentioning that Roditty-Gershon \cite{R} recently studied the variance of the number of squarefull polynomials over finite fields in both short intervals and arithmetic progressions settings, and obtained interesting asymptotic results.

-Recently, Matom\"{a}ki and Radizwi\l{}\l{} \cite{MR} made an important discovery on multiplicative function $f(n)$ with $-1 \le f(n) \le 1$ by showing that the local average of $f$ on (almost all) short interval $[x, x+h]$ is close to its global average between $[X, 2X]$.
+Recently, Matom\"{a}ki and Radziwi\l{}\l{} \cite{MR} made an important discovery on multiplicative function $f(n)$ with $-1 \le f(n) \le 1$ by showing that the local average of $f$ on (almost all) short interval $[x, x+h]$ is close to its global average between $[X, 2X]$.
 It would be interesting to see if similar behavior holds for multiplicative functions supported on squarefull numbers or other sparse sequences.

 Our proof of Theorem \ref{thm1} uses different strategies based on various sizes of $H$.
-For large $H$, one can simply apply Bateman and Grosswald's asymptotic formula \eqref{fullcount}.
-For medium $H$, we apply the following proposition which is based on earlier work of Huxley and Trifonov \cite{HT} in studying squarefull numbers in short intervals. \begin{prop} For $X \le x \le 2X$ and $X^{0.14697} < H \le X^{0.18529}$, we have
+For large $H$, one simply applies Bateman and Grosswald's asymptotic formula \eqref{fullcount}.
+For small $H$, we establish the following two propositions by means of smooth weights as in \cite{GMRR} and some counting arguments. \begin{prop} Given $0 < \epsilon < 0.1$.
+For $X^{3 \epsilon} \le H \le X^{1/2 - \epsilon}$ and $y = 2 \sqrt{x} H + H^2$, we have